rtlrecguy-del/tkinterGrid/README.md

 To exit press left three times consecutively.
 Place the location on your filesystem of tv url file with four urls or radio url in the correct variables in code.

-Web Sites I have used for urls but am not affiliated with below:</ br>
+Web Sites I have used for urls but am not affiliated with: https://gist.github.com/xndc/c732204e274743204f1f. https://github.com/kineticman/FastChannels
-https://gist.github.com/xndc/c732204e274743204f1f.
-https://github.com/kineticman/FastChannels